I recently set up a demo to showcase how a customer can use subjects, also known as rooms, like containers. What I mean by that is that software...

 Embedded real-time systems have benefited greatly from advances in COTs microprocessors and avionics systems are no exception.
 However, aviation is low volume - the number of avionics systems sold is tiny compared with the number of PCs or smartphones - so while avionics benefits from advances in COTS microprocessors, it has no influence over them.

 Dennard scaling works because smaller transistors consume less power and can so be clocked faster with the same cooling (TDP).
 In addition, smaller circuits reduce propagation delays further improving speed.
 Around 2006 current leakage from ever smaller transistors running at higher speeds caused the breakdown of Dennard scaling.
-Semiconductor manufacturers could continue to reduce the size of transistors with every generation, but not the clock frequencies – which levelled off at around 3GHz.
+Semiconductor manufacturers could continue to improve the size of transistors with every generation, but not the clock frequencies – which levelled off at around 3GHz.
 With transistor counts continuing to double every 2 years, manufacturers turned to multi-core processors to continue offering higher performance to users.

 Figure 4 — Microprocessor trend data since 1970